jeffreysorgen/golf-club-sensors/activity.md

 ### Current development solution
 - **Connect with only BLE and be _physically detached_ from the computer.**
-- Connect the Arduino Sense (USBmicro port) to a power source.
+- Attach the Arduino Sense (USBmicro port) to a power source.
 - Use a lightweight **phone recharger** to serve this purpose during development.
 - Normal rechargers auto-shutoff with low power drain, so this won't work by itself.
   - **Charging my phone at the same time will prevent this auto-shutoff**